patrickbucher/sicp/diary.md

 I started with exercise 2.66 in the morning by implementing the whole tree structure from scratch.

+I managed to build up the tree structure (storing employees from the Dilbert universe); then the lookup was the much easier task.

 # 2022-11-21 (Mo)

 I noticed that I already had all the procedures in place in order to implement